RosettaCommons/RFjoint2/README.md

 `--min_decoding_distance`: Currently, by default, we decode multiple amino acids simultaneously when doing autoregressive sequence design.
 This value specifies the minimum distance apart two residues can be while being simultaneously decoded.
 15A is the default, and is pretty good.
 If you want to be more conservative (but also slower), set this to a higher value.

 All other flags can generally be left as default, but either dive into the code or ask us if you have any questions.

+## Other uses
+RFjoint2 has been used to design beta barrels and to scaffold multiple motifs.
+See the example scripts in `/examples/` for details.

 ## FAQs
 1. 'How much protein can inpainting inpaint?'